Certora/Documentation/docs/user-guide/getting-started/running.md

 ERROR: [rule] transferSpec
 ```

 The output indicates that the Prover completed the verification request, and it provides a link to view the results on the Certora platform.
 However, it also reports that the Prover found violations in the specified rule (`transferSpec`).
-The details of the violation and the counterexample can be further explored by visiting the provided link or accessing the Certora platform directly.
+The details of the violation and the counterexample can be further explored by visiting the provided link or accessing the job from the [Certora job dashboard](https://prover.certora.com) directly.

 ## Using Configuration (Conf) Files